inkdrop-network/inkdrop-app/DEPLOY_GUIDE.md

 # Deploying smart contracts

-This guide intends to describe the process for deploying our smart contrancts to the ethereum networks (mainnet, rinkeby, local testnet) using zeppelinOS.
+This guide intends to describe the process for deploying our smart contrancts to the ethereum networks (mainnet, rinkeby, local testnet) using ZeppelinOS.

 ## Local Testnet (Ganache)